thecredibleway/thecredibleway-com/docs/faq/questions/why-are-there-so-many-types-of-chruches.md

 :::

-We must be willing to let go of practices that don't align with God's Word, even if they're familiar or comfortable.
-Faithfulness to Christ always comes before comfort in tradition.
+We must be willing to let go of practices that don't align with God's Word, even if they're familiar or comfortable. faithfulness to Christ always comes before comfort in tradition.
 This posture should lead us to pursue truth with discernment and grace.
 At the same time, we should long for unity - not uniformity, but true unity in the essentials of the faith.

 In a world that is increasingly hostile to the gospel, the Church must stand together, across denominational lines, on the truth of Jesus Christ.
-The mission is too great, and the Savior too glorious, for us to remain divided over what is secondary.
+The mission is too great, and the Saviour too glorious, for us to remain divided over what is secondary.

 ## One Lord, One Faith, One Body

 Yes, there are many denominations - but that doesn't mean there are many gospels.
-There is only one Savior, Jesus Christ who died for you and is the only one way to salvation - *"I am the way, the truth, and the life.
+There is only one Saviour, Jesus Christ who died for you and is the only one way to salvation - *"I am the way, the truth, and the life.
 No one comes to the Father except through Me."* ([John 14:6](https://www.biblegateway.com/passage/?search=john%2014%3A6&version=NKJV)).

 People in different denominations are genuine and sincere at heart, and love God the best they know how.